jjmusic-online/jjmusic-online.github.io/_pages/about/about-eng.md

 - Korea 🇰🇷 Sookmyung Women's Univ.
 Music Education (M.Edu.)
 - U.S.A.🇺🇸 City University of New York, Queens College, Jazz Performane (M.M.)
 - Worked as an Assistant Professor and an Instructor
 - at KyungHee Univ.
 Kwangshin Univ.Kukje Univ.
-Dong-ah Institute of Media and Arts(DIMA), Seoul Theological Univ. in South Korea
+Dong-ah Institute of Media and Arts(DIMA).
+Kukje Art Unir.
+Seoul Theological Univ. in South Korea

 - 1.2018 - 9.2019  Pianoteacher at Thomas Mann Platz Musikschule, Chemnitz, Germany
 - 10.2019-12.2020 Parental leave in Germany